• Skip to primary navigation

 How to make easy Teriyaki chicken

 1. Cook the chicken: Because I cut out the marinating of the chicken, it’s important to cook the chicken in a hot pan quickly to avoid it overcooking.
 Chop boneless, skinless chicken breasts into bite-sized chunks then pat dry with paper towels.
 This will allow the chicken to brown quicker.
-Preheat a large frying over high heat then cook the chicken in a teaspoon of sesame oil until golden brown all over.
+Preheat a large skillet or frying pan over high heat then cook the chicken in a teaspoon of sesame oil until golden brown all over.
 Remove from the pan while you make the sauce.

 Chicken breast cooked in Teriyaki sauce.